-The Sixth and the rest of the First Corps were the first Northern infantry in the fight at Gettysburg, going into action northwest of town during the morning of July 1st.
+The Sixth and the rest of the First Corps were among the first Federal infantry in the fight at Gettysburg, going into action northwest of town during the morning of July 1st.

 The regiment was initially held in reserve from the rest of the Iron Brigade.
 When Davis’ Mississippi Brigade threatened to outflank the Iron Brigade the 6th Wisconsin charged across open ground to the Railway Cut north of Chambersburg Pike, trapping much of Davis’ command and taking a number of prisoners, particularly from the 2nd Mississippi Infantry.

 By late afternoon the Union position north and west of Gettysburg collapsed and the Sixth was forced to retreat though Gettysburg to Cemetery Hill.
 It was ordered with the rest of the First Division to the north side of Culp’s Hill, which it defended for the rest of the battle.